FCSI APD CONSULTANT MEMBER LISTING (UPDATE COMING SOON)

 FCSI has formed affiliations with other allied professional groups serving the foodservice and hospitality industries.
 FCSI is in close contact with all operator/client-driven organizations.
 Many of these associations invite our members to participate in programs, seminars and other events.

-Annual business meeting:
+Annual general meeting:

 The yearly business meeting provides members with the opportunity to interface with the association’s leadership and make their views and concerns known.